porchportal/Main_Web_EyeTracking/README.md

 - **MongoDB**: NoSQL database for user data and session management
 - **Docker**: Containerization for microservices architecture
 - **Nginx**: Reverse proxy and load balancer

+## 🏛️ Institutional Affiliation

+This project is developed under the **NECTEC IPU Lab** (National Electronics and Computer Technology Center - Intelligent Processing Unit Laboratory), Thailand.
+The research and development of this eye tracking system is part of ongoing work in computer vision and human-computer interaction technologies.

 ## 🤗 Acknowledgement